moby/moby/docs/sources/project/set-up-git.md

     that instead.
 You'll need to convert what you see in the guide to what is appropriate to your tool.

 5. Open a terminal window on your local host and change to your home directory.
+In Windows, you'll work in your Boot2Docker window instead of Powershell or cmd.

         $ cd ~